-The Board of Directors reviews the target percentage annually at the beginning of each fiscal year, it being understood that the value of such target percentage shall be at least equal to the value of the target percentage established for the previous fiscal year.
-For Fiscal 2022, the Board of Directors, upon recommendation of the GHRC Committee, approved each NEOs' short-term incentive eligibility as well as the associated performance goals.
+The Board of Directors reviews the target percentage at the beginning of each fiscal year, it being understood that the value of such target percentage shall be at least equal to the value of the target percentage established for the previous fiscal year.
+For Fiscal 2023, the Board of Directors, upon recommendation of the GHRC Committee, approved each NEO's short-term incentive eligibility as well as the associated performance goals.

-Jonathan Ferrari and Neil Cuggy each have the opportunity to earn a maximum bonus of up to 134% of their respective base salaries, whereas Jonathan Roiter, Gregory Christopher and Jennifer Stahlke each have the opportunity to earn a maximum bonus of up to 100% of their base salaries, upon the achievement of certain operational, product and HR objectives, as well as other corporate and personal objectives, in line with new bonus program structure, effective F2022.
+Jonathan Ferrari and Neil Cuggy each have the opportunity to earn a maximum bonus of up to 134% of their respective base salaries, whereas Jonathan Roiter, Jennifer Stahlke and Bipasha Chiu each have the opportunity to earn a maximum bonus of up to 100% of their base salaries, upon the achievement of certain operational, product and HR objectives, as well as other corporate and personal objectives, in line with new bonus program structure, effective Fiscal 2023.